Docs Menu

 In addition to the above-reserved words, special characters except (_ & $), the first letter should not be a number is not allowed in the naming of the packages

-To create a new API we follow these steps.
+To create a API service we follow these steps.

-Type the name of the service and click on ok button
+Type the name of the service and click on the OK button

-A API will be successfully created and will be displayed in the package explorer window.
+A API service will be successfully created and will be displayed in the package explorer window.

 Important points

-- The path of the API will be displayed at the top which is clickable.
+• The path of the API service will be displayed at the top which is clickable.

 The dashboard consists of the following panels